 - The power of social and physical locales to constrain and facilitate the ways in which people are able to engage with education and imagine futures in education and work.

-- Qualitative methods and analysis, including interviewing, focus groups, photo-elicitation methods, mobile methods.
+Qualitative methods and analysis, including interviewing, focus groups, photo-elicitation methods, mobile methods, mixed methods.

 Davies, SMB, Lohmann-Hancock, C., Welton, N, Sutton, L, McKnight, G, Fletcher- Miles, J, Jones, S, Williams, D., & Marshall, J. (2014).
 Perceptions of Poverty: A Study of the Impact of Age on Opinions about Poverty.
 Carmarthen: Pennath.